krlawrence/graph/book/README.md

-This folder contains the AsciiDoc source file used to produce the HTML, DOCBOOK, EPUB, MOBI and PDF output.
+This folder contains the AsciiDoc source file used to produce the HTML, XML (DOCBOOK), EPUB, MOBI and PDF output.

 LATEST NEWS:
 [Oct-11-2017] I improved the section that introduces the 'repeat' step.